jotavare/jotavare.github.io/docs/x86_assembly_nasm/building_my_os/fat12_disk.md

 - `mcopy -i $(BUILD_DIR)/main.img $(BUILD_DIR)/kernel.bin "::kernel.bin"`: Copies the compiled kernel to the disk image with the destination path "::kernel.bin";

 {: .important-title }
-If we try to compile and run the code, we will encounter an error `Bad target ::kernel.bin`.
+If I try to compile and run the code, I'll encounter an error `Bad target ::kernel.bin`.
 This error occurs because fat12 expects a header on the disk for proper initialization.

 ----